 Suggestion: Watch the 10 minutes video tutorial before reading this article

 About to pay a manufacturer in China?
-The payment method, and the process, often has a major impact on the outcome.
+The payment method, and the process, often have a major impact on the outcome.
 In fact, it can spell the difference between success and failure, when buying from overseas suppliers.
 In this article, we introduce you to four common payment methods, used when transferring funds to Chinese suppliers.

 Telegraphic Transfer (T/T)

-The Telegraphic Transfer is standard bank transaction, placed either through your internet bank, or in a local bank branch.
+The Telegraphic Transfer is standard bank transaction, placed either through your internet bank or in a local bank branch.
 This payment method is accepted by all Chinese manufacturers with a bank account.
 Virtually all, that is.
 Albeit common, it offers no protection by itself, unlike the Letter of Credit, which I’ll get back to in a bit.

 That is, however, not saying that T/T is necessarily an unsafe payment method.

 Paying the right amount, at the right time, is the key to success

 The standard payment term is a deposit payment of 30% upfront, before manufacturing, and balance payment upon completion – but before shipping (or at least, before the original Bill of Lading is issued).